liamcripwell/plan_simp/README.md

 An example use-case of inference on out-of-domain test data is illustrated in [this script](examples/wikiauto_inference.sh).

 ## Preparing context representations
-We provide a script to generate sentence-level context encodings.
+We provide a script to generate sentence-level context encodings which are used within `pgdyn-plan` and `conbart`.

 ```bash
 # encode sentence-level context embeddings to be used by the planner